Unhappy at work? Don’t quit just yet!

 3. Keep reminding yourself of the ‘Why’

-So you assessed your situation, made your choice yet you find yourself up against challenges and having moments of great frustration.
+So you assessed your situation, made your choice yet you find yourself up against challenges and still having those moments of great frustration.
 At times like these, one thing you can do is cast your mind back to WHY you made the choice you did.
 It helps put things into perspective and may highlight the need to re-assess.
-Importantly, it reminds you that you are responsible and accountable for the choices you make.
+Importantly, it reminds you that it’s you who’s responsible and accountable for the choices you make.

 Be open to some self-assessment, know you have a choice and remember your why.